VinciZhu/AIDS-USTC/README.md

 ## Disclaimer

 This repository is for learning purposes only.
-I do not encourage any form of plagiarism.
-If you find any mistakes, please feel free to open an issue and let me know.
-Thanks!
+Plagiarism is not encouraged.

+Please feel free to contact me if you find any mistakes or have any suggestions.